rackerlabs/support-how-to/content/cloud-sites/how-do-i-schedule-a-cron-job-for-cloud-sites.md

 enabled.

-**NOTE**: When you add a website through the Cloud Sites Control Panel, a log directory is also created as a part of the website directory structure.
+**Note**: When you add a website through the Cloud Sites Control Panel, a log directory is also created as a part of the website directory structure.
 In order for the cron tool to run properly, this directory structure must be preserved.